-Furthermore, because Adderall increases blood pressure, high levels of blood flowing through and around the kidneys can cause narrowing and hardening of the arteries in that area.
-Hence, damage to the kidneys can occur over time as a result of Adderall use.
+Furthermore, because this drug increases blood pressure, high levels of blood flowing through and around the kidneys can cause narrowing and hardening of the arteries in that area.
+Hence, damage to the kidneys can occur over time as a result of use.

 Adderall Withdrawal Symptoms

-When a teen or young adult who has been abusing Adderall stops using the drug, they will experience withdrawal.
+When a teen or young adult who has been abusing this drug stops using the drug, they will experience withdrawal.
 Adderall withdrawal symptoms include

 - Cravings for the drug